sameoldcarlos/insta-feed-clone/README.md

 As long as the user reach the end of the page, new posts are generated, simulating the real behavior of Instagram Feed.

 ### Posts content
-In the same way of users, the pictures showed on posts are generated through the use of an API (https://www.pexels.com);
+In the same way of users, the pictures showed up on posts are generated through the use of an API (https://www.pexels.com);
 At this point, project still doesn't support videos (maybe in future updates).
 I did myself a function to generate posts descriptions and comments.